Fleker/ChannelSurfer/README.md

 You can create a simple program object that can be placed in the guide if you don't want to develop a static program guide.
 It'll be called "{channel name} Live".

 #### `void notifyVideoAvailable()`
+When your video is available, notify the system so that it can display the channel surface.

 #### `void notifyVideoUnavailable(int reason)`
+When your video is not available, notify the system with a particular reason to not display janky or borken media.
+You can use on the constants below.

 * `REASON_TUNING`
 * `REASON_WEAK_SIGNAL`